Motorcycle fork: Saxon-Motodd (Telelever)

 The Saxon-Motodd fork (marketed as Telelever by BMW) has a wishbone that mounts to the frame and supports the monoshock unit.
 This relieves the forks of any braking and suspension forces.
 With a Saxon-Motodd fork, the trail and caster angle (rake) increases during braking instead of decreasing as with traditional telescopic forks.
 BMW's boxer twins have been equipped with Telelever forks since 1994, but some newer boxers like the BMW R nineT have reverted to conventional telescopic forks for aesthetic and packaging reasons.

 Hossack/Fior (Duolever)

 The Hossack/Fior fork (marketed as Duolever by BMW) completely separates the suspension from steering forces.
-Developed by Norman Hossack and used by Claude Fior and John Britten on racebikes, Hossack described the system as a 'steered upright'.
+Developed by Norman Hossack and used by Claude Fior and John Britten on racing motorcycles, Hossack described the system as a 'steered upright'.
 In 2004 BMW announced the K1200S with a new front suspension that appears to be based upon the design.
-As of 2006, the Duolever is on the BMW K models: K1200R, K1300R, K1200S, K1300S, K1200GT and K1300GT.
+As of 2024, the Duolever is on the BMW K models: K1200R, K1300R, K1200S, K1300S, K1200GT, K1300GT and K1600.